aditya-manit/cloudskew-landing/README.md

 actionLink: 'https://app.cloudskew.com'
 features:
 - title: No installation needed
   details: CloudSkew is an online diagram editor.
-You don't have to install anything.
+You don't have to install any software.
 Just login and start drawing!
 - title: All icons included
   details: Icons for AWS, Azure, GCP, Kubernetes, CNCF, Alibaba Cloud, Oracle Cloud (OCI) and more are already available in the app.
 You don't have to search for & download icons separately.
 - title: It's free